 The annual Hibbert R. Roberts Lecture in Public Policy was established to honor Dr. Roberts, the chair of the Department of Political Science for 22 years (1969–1992), whose vision still shapes the department today.

-Christopher H. Achen is a professor in the Politics Department at Princeton University, where he holds the Roger Williams Straus Chair of Social Sciences.
+Achen is a professor in the Politics Department at Princeton University, where he holds the Roger Williams Straus Chair of Social Sciences.
+He is a member of the American Academy of Arts and Sciences since 1995.
+Professor Achen has served on the top social science board at the National Science Foundation, and he was the chair of the national Council for the Inter-University Consortium for Political and Social Research (ICPSR) from 2013-2015, which is the global leading institution in advancing social and behavioral research.
 His primary research interests are public opinion, elections, and the realities of democratic politics, along with the statistical challenges that arise from those fields.
 He is the author, coauthor, or co-editor of six books, including Democracy for Realists (with Larry Bartels), published by Princeton University Press in 2016, and The Taiwan Voter (with T.Y.
 Wang), published by the University of Michigan Press in 2017.
-He has also published many articles.